 Aug 2, 2019

-Any material is as good as the fabric it is made from.
-Different fabrics have different properties that make it suitable for a specific material.
+Any clothing is as good as the fabric it is made from.
+Different fabrics have different properties that make it suitable for a specific dress.
 In addition, certain fabrics are suitable for certain weather.
 Some are perfect for summer, while some are perfect for winter.